Skyscanner/backpack/contributing.md

 #### Detox

-> Skip this section if you don't intend to develop React Native components.

 Backpack uses [Detox](https://github.com/wix/detox) for e2e testing of React Native components, it requires `applesimutils` to be installed, this can be added by running

 ```